Investors Searchlight: GoPro (GPRO)

 EPS growth (earnings per share growth) illustrates the growth of earnings per share over time.
 EPS growth rates help investors identify stocks that are increasing or decreasing in profitability.
 Checking last 5 years, the company displayed annual EPS growth of -33.20% and expected annual growth of 10.00% for next 5 years.
 The company estimated to attain at 19.91% for next year.
 The company declared EPS (TTM) of -0.11.

-The stock observed move of -3.37% during the past week.
-The stock marked a performance of -6.09% in the past month and recorded a change of -14.86% over the last quarter.
-Moving further back, the stock noticed a performance of -5.65% over the last six months and spotted -7.60% performance since the start of the calendar year.
-Shares of this company changed -26.96% over the past year.
+The stock marked a performance of -4.95% in the past month and recorded a change of -12.58% over the last quarter.
+Moving further back, the stock noticed a performance of 1.26% over the last six months and spotted -7.14% performance since the start of the calendar year.
+Shares of this company changed -30.40% over the past year.